orling/Poppy/README.md

 std::string perfReportSinceLaunch = CallTree::GetPerformanceReportSinceLaunch();
 ```

 This function extracts a report for the performance of the call trees since the launch of the application.
-This is useful for non-real-time processes like photorealistic 3D rendering and I/O-heavy operations.
+It is useful for non-real-time processes like photorealistic 3D rendering and I/O-heavy operations.

 Here is what the performance reports look like: